WOA-Project/SurfaceDuo-Guides/InstallWindows/FlashingFFU-SurfaceDuo2.md

 ## Unlocking the Bootloader

-If not already done, please first proceed with the [Unlocking the Bootloader](UnlockingBootloader-SurfaceDuo1.md) guide for Surface Duo (1st Gen).
+If not already done, please first proceed with the [Unlocking the Bootloader](UnlockingBootloader-SurfaceDuo2.md) guide for Surface Duo 2.
 Come back once you're done.
 If you already followed this guide, please skip the unlocking section.

 ## Getting to FFU Loader